solyarisoftware/SMS-Echo-Server/README.md

 - <separator_char> a blank character to separate the keyword from the text payload.
 - <free_message_text> is the free text payload, that is the message text the user want to send to the application (please note that max length of number of chars of text payload is: 160 - keyword length - lenght separator).

-Let say your KEYWORD is "TEST69"; and shared number is "39 339 99 41 52 52", so to send a message "Hello World!" to the application, the end user have to send from his mobile phone a __Standard SMS__ to number "339 99 41 52 52" (please be careful to remove initial international prefix "39") with text: "TEST69 Hello World!".
+Let say your KEYWORD is "TEST69" and shared number is "39 339 99 41 52 52", so to send a message "Hello World!" to the application, the end user have to send from his mobile phone a *Standard SMS* to number "339 99 41 52 52" (please be careful to remove initial international prefix, e.g. for Italy: "39") with text:

+<p align="center">"TEST69 Hello World!"</p>

 ## Step 2.
 Install stuff